dennislee22/dennislee22.github.io/docs/cdppvc/nexus.md

 # Docker Registry in Nexus
 {: .no_toc }

-This article describes the steps to deploy the external docker registry using Nexus solution in the designated server.
+This article describes the steps to deploy the external docker registry using Nexus in the designated Nexus server.

 ---